 Pros: Softer fabric, easy to size adjust, budget-friendly

 Cons: Hang to dry, baby goes in before you have it on, mystery loops

 Infantino makes various types of baby gear from toys and accessories to baby carriers.
 The Infantino company is made up of moms, dads, aunts, uncles, and even a few grandparents so they can include different parenting insights for their products for little ones.
 Infantino stresses safety in their designs and makes efforts to use harm-free materials.

-The Sash earned a 6 of 10 for baby's comfort.
-This carrier holds tiny testers close and most seemed content during testing.
+The Sash holds tiny testers close and most seemed content during testing.
 The fabric is soft, and there are no hard edges or thick support causing stress on little bodies.
 However, the lack of support and design can also mean that longer journies result in lack of support for little bodies as well.
 While the Sash may work well for quick trips, it may not offer what little ones need for longer adventures.

-The Sash earned a 6 of 10 for parent comfort.
-This score is just below the average for the group and has the style advantage of fitting most parent body types thanks to the tie attachment.
+The Sash is just below the average for the group for parent comfort and has the style advantage of fitting most parent body types thanks to the tie attachment.
 The wide lightly padded straps are comfortable and avoid putting too much pressure on a small space.
 However, for longer journies, it can get uncomfortable and larger little ones can be harder to carry.

 Ease of Use